Oregon Quit Claim Deed Form

 - The amount of the consideration (in dollars), and

-Statement of consideration (ORS 93.030): The “true and actual consideration paid for the transfer” must be written on the Deed.
+Statement of Consideration (§ 93.030): The “true and actual consideration paid for the transfer” must be written on the Deed.
 This amount should be stated in dollars ($).

-The tax must be paid within fifteen (15) days of the date of tender.
+The tax must be paid within fifteen (15) days after filing the deed.
 The payment must be made to the director of recording of the documents transferring real property.
-Exemptions are stated in Chapter 3.04.040 and rules about extensions are stated in Chapter 3.04.080.
-As per Chapter 3.04.160 and Chapter 3.04.160, penalties will apply for late payment.
+Exemptions are stated in § 3.04.040 and rules about extensions are stated in § 3.04.080.